Flank/flank-dashboard/metrics/cli/README.md

 ## Use the releases

-You can download the built Metrics CLI tool from the [CLI releases](https://github.com/platform-platform/monorepo/releases/tag/metrics-cli-snapshot) page.
+You can download the built Metrics CLI tool from the [GitHub releases](https://github.com/platform-platform/monorepo/releases/tag/metrics-cli-snapshot) page.
 Select a release depending on your operating system (at the moment, it can be either `Linux` or `macOS`) and download a binary file.
 You can also use the following links:
 - [`CLI for Linux`](https://github.com/platform-platform/monorepo/releases/download/metrics-cli-snapshot/metrics_cli_linux)
 - [`CLI for macOS`](https://github.com/platform-platform/monorepo/releases/download/metrics-cli-snapshot/metrics_cli_macos)